nextgis/docs_ngcom/source/tracking.rst

 For now you can track in mobile apps such as
 `NextGIS Mobile <https://play.google.com/store/apps/details?id=com.nextgis.mobile>`_,
-`NextGIS Collector <https://play.google.com/store/apps/details?id=com.nextgis.collector>`_ и NextGIS Tracker.
+`NextGIS Collector <https://play.google.com/store/apps/details?id=com.nextgis.collector>`_ and NextGIS Tracker.
 An Android smartphone is required for that.

 **1. NextGIS Mobile**

-It’s the complete mobile `GIS <https://nextgis.com/nextgis-mobile/>`_ that allows create, edit and share geodata both online and offline mode.
+It’s the complete mobile `GIS <https://nextgis.com/nextgis-mobile/>`_ that allows you to create, edit and share geodata both online and offline.

-First of all you need to install an application and sign in.
+First of all you need to install the application and sign in.
 Then activate the ‘Send location to server’ option in the ‘My tracks’ section of Settings.

 .. figure:: _static/Mobile_settings_en.png